 Family Lawyer Magazine’s Editorial Director, Diana Shepherd, recently asked attorneys from three all-female family law firms about their experiences, and whether gender has affected how they practice family law.
 Here’s what they had to say.

-Diana Shepherd: Did you intentionally set out to create a family law firm with all-female lawyers, or did it come about as a happy accident?
+Diana Shepherd: Did you intentionally set out to create an all-female family law firm, or did it come about as a happy accident?

 Janet Boyle: Joy and I knew each other for at least 25 years as adversaries in the Chicago family law realm.
 We watched each other grow from young, aggressive, fledgling lawyers fighting our way as young women in the then, gray-haired, male-dominated world.
 We both experienced the “honey” and “dear” days.
 The condescension of women “needing” a male partner as a guide, to take over when you went home to take care of children was a philosophy long in need of change.

 Joy had a partnership with another female attorney which lasted 25 years.
 I left my older male partner and established my own firm.
 Joy and I developed reputations for tough, thorough, and constructive positions and resolution.
 It wasn’t a matter of “do we really belong?”
 We did and everyone knew it.

 Joy became a force in the American Academy of Matrimonial Lawyers.
 She lectured and wrote for professional organizations.
 I participated in many different organizations, bar associations, civic groups, and charities.